 It used to be that major disruption across an entire industry occurred maybe once a decade or less.
 However, in today’s environment, we’re beginning to see whole swaths of industries being disrupted at the same time.

 Today, we’re beginning to see the very first signs of disruption to come in digital marketing and advertising.
 Many of us aren’t even aware of what that will look like.

 ADYOULIKE has integrated with IBM Watson.
 Salesforce has launched its Einstein technology.
-HubSpot acquired machine learning company, Kemvi.
-Blockchain companies like adChain, Bitteaser, Native Video Box and AdHive have all entered the ad tech space.
+HubSpot acquired a machine learning company, Kemi.
+Blockchain companies like adChain, Bitteaser, Native Video Box, and AdHive have all entered the ad tech space.

-This new technology will make it easier for brands to not only manage its’ big data and get actionable insights, but will drive marketing key performance indicators (KPIs) to new heights.
+This new technology will make it easier for brands to not only manage their’ big data and get actionable insights but will drive marketing key performance indicators (KPIs) to new heights.
 They’ll also usher in a new level of transparency never seen before in ad tech.

 As marketers, we all need to ask ourselves, “Are we prepared for marketing to be fundamentally disrupted?”

 No matter the answer, it’s likely the vast majority of us have little clue how technology is poised to change our industry forever.